flatironinstitute/spikeforest_old/working/prepare_recordings/descriptions/spf_paired_boyden32c.md

 The raw data (.h5 format) was converted to .mda using ironclust v4.0.6 using `irc convert-h5-mda` command. https://github.com/jamesjun/ironclust

+A subset of the data was extracted -- 32 channels near the center of the activity, excluding the bad channels, as documented by the experimenters' annotation.

 The recording conditions for each cell are listed below.